Dylan Kingwell: Life and career

 Kingwell was born in Vancouver, British Columbia, on July 6, 2004.
 In addition to English, he speaks French, Spanish and Italian.
 He also played hockey, throughout his childhood.
 His uncle Mark Kingwell is a philosopher at University of Toronto.

 In 2011, Kingwell landed his first role in the comedy film To The Mat as Jordy Junior.
 Two years later, he appeared in the Franco-Canadian adventure film The Young and Prodigious T. S. Spivet and on the science fiction television series The Tomorrow People, aired on the CW.
 In 2014, he played young Coyle in the short-length film Soldiers of Earth.
 He also appeared in Tim Burton's Big Eyes the same year.

 In 2015, he played a major role in the A&E series The Returned, an American adaptation of the French television series The Returned.
 Kingwell has also appeared in two Hallmark Christmas television films: Ice Sculpture Christmas as young David and The Christmas Note as Ethan.
 He also appeared in Wish Upon a Christmas as Danny, which aired on Lifetime.
 That same year, he played a young Sam Winchester in the CW series Supernatural.

 In 2016, he played the character of Peyton Reddings in the television film The Wilding and also the character of Max Clark in the television thriller film A Stranger With My Kids.
-On September 23, 2016, he announced on his Instagram account that he would be part of the cast of the Netflix series A Series of Unfortunate Series, playing Duncan and Quigley, the two twin brother characters who made up part of the Quagmire triplets.
-Kingwell initially appeared as in a recurring role in the first season but was promoted to the main cast for the series' second season.
+On September 23, 2016, he announced on his Instagram account that he would be part of the cast of the Netflix series A Series of Unfortunate Events, playing Duncan and Quigley, the two twin brother characters who made up part of the Quagmire triplets.
+Kingwell initially appeared in a recurring role during the first season but was promoted to the main cast for the series' second season.

 Beginning in 2017, he appeared on the ABC television series The Good Doctor in the recurring role of Steve Murphy, the younger brother of title character Shaun Murphy.
 Steve died in an accident before the events of the show and appears in flashback sequences.

 In 2020, he played Luca on the science fiction television series The 100 in its seventh and final season.
 He also played the role of Sam Thomas in the series The Baby-Sitters Club.

 In 2021, he played a young Clark Kent in the superhero drama television series Superman & Lois.

 From 2022 to 2024, he played Sam Price in the fantasy television series Ruby and the Well.